WayneBrown/learnwebgl2/_sources/12_advanced_rendering/08_particle_systems.rst

 ......................

-To efficiently render a *particle system* the particle properties must be stored in GPU *vertex object buffers*, which is always a :code:`Float32Array` for WebGL 1.0.
+To efficiently render a *particle system* the particle properties must be stored in GPU *vertex object buffers*, which are always a :code:`Float32Array` for WebGL 1.0.
 Large arrays must be efficiently organized as new particles are added and other particles "die off".
 JavaScript allows for dynamic array growth, but at a cost of slower execution speeds.
 The following options assume that